A virtual private network (VPN) allows you to create a secure connection from your computer to Duke over a public

 How it works

 You can connect to Duke's network by installing the Cisco AnyConnect VPN software program onto your computer.
-We recommend that you visit the OIT Software site to download the VPN client for your computer while you are on campus or before you travel.
-Alternatively, you can visit https://portal.duke.edu and the website will attempt to detect and install the appropriate version of VPN software onto your computer.
+Visit the OIT Software site to download the VPN client for your computer while you are on campus or before you travel.
+Or you can visit https://portal.duke.edu to automatically install the appropriate version of VPN software onto your computer.

-Once installed, you will see a Cisco folder with the Anyconnect VPN software in it, under program files (for Windows) or in your applications folder (for Mac).
-From that point, you'll just click on the icon to start a connection.
+Once installed, find the Cisco folder with Anyconnect VPN (under program files for Windows or in your applications folder for Mac).
+Click on the icon to start a connection.
 Read a short article with instructions on how to connect using the required Multi-Factor Authentication.

-When you no longer need the VPN connection, right-click the icon in the Taskbar (Windows) or Menu bar (Mac) and select "Quit" or "Disconnect."
+When you no longer need the VPN connection, "Quit" or "Disconnect."

 Most faculty, staff and students will find that the "default" option best meets their needs, but there are several other options to choose from, depending on your requirements.

 Most library resources are available from off-campus through the EZProxy service—no VPN connection is necessary.
 For more information, including how to get help, visit the Duke Libraries EZProxy page.
 EZProxy is for journals only.